Extending quantum detailed balance through optimal transport: Conceptual exposition

 hence $S_{\mu}^{\ast}\pi(a)^{\ast}S_{\mu}=\pi^{\prime}((\rho_{\mu}^{-1/2} a\rho_{\mu}^{1/2})^{\intercal})\in A^{\prime}$, which is the first key point of this example.
 Furthermore, $S_{\nu}\pi(a^{\ast})S_{\nu}\Lambda_{\mu} =\pi(a)\Lambda_{\mu}$, therefore

 Hence $\delta_{\mu}\in T(\mu,\mu)$ is a transport plan having zero cost.
 This is what makes $W(\mathbf{A},\mathbf{A})=0$ possible, concluding this example. \end{example}

 Our general theory of Wasserstein distances and their basic metric properties, including $W(\mathbf{A},\mathbf{A})=0$ and the triangle inequality, will be treated in Section \ref{AfdW}.
-In some other approaches to Wasserstein distances via transport plans (in the special case of states, rather than systems), $W(\mu,\mu)=0$ and the usual triangle inequality are not obtained.
+In some other approaches to Wasserstein distances via transport plans (in the special case of states, rather than systems), the property $W(\mu,\mu)=0$ and the usual triangle inequality are not obtained.
 For example \cite{GMP} and \cite{dePT}, even though the latter follows a similar approach to cost as this paper.
 It should be noted that these papers nevertheless manage to make progress on their applications, and indeed \cite{GPTV} has pointed out that a lack of the usual metric properties is actually of value in certain contexts.
 A nice discussion and enlightening illustrations of the obstacles to metric properties for quantum Wasserstein distances via transport plans can be found in \cite{AF}.

-For our purposes though, it is most natural to have the triangle inequality and $W(\mathbf{A},\mathbf{A})=0$.
+For our purposes though, it is most natural to have the triangle inequality (see for example its use in Corollary \ref{fbAfskat}) and $W(\mathbf{A} ,\mathbf{A})=0$.
 On the other hand, asymmetry of a Wasserstein distance has a natural place in our theory, as already hinted in Subsection \ref{OndAfdUitbrDmvOV}.
 This will also be seen in the next section.
 The bimodule setup for Wasserstein metrics indeed provide symmetric and asymmetric Wasserstein distances, depending on the restrictions we place on the transport plans, as has been discussed in \cite{D1, D2} and will be seen in Section \ref{AfdW}.